ABHI8769/WNIS/README.md

-Certainly!
-Here's a README file for the "WNIS - The Guess Game" project:

----

 # WNIS - The Guess Game

 Welcome to "WNIS - The Guess Game"!
 This is a number guessing game where the player tries to guess a random number between 1 and 100.
 The player has 10 attempts to guess the correct number.
 This game is implemented using HTML, CSS, and JavaScript.